 over 1 year ago, Powhatan County Public Schools

-A group of children and adults smile at the camera.
+A group of adults and students smile at the camera.

 over 1 year ago, Powhatan County Public Schools

-A man and a woman smile at the camera.
+A group of people smile at the camera.

 over 1 year ago, Powhatan County Public Schools